Hoyasumii/bee-movie/README.md

 It's a bee smoker!

 What, this?
 This harmless little contraption?
-This couldn't hurt a f
+This couldn't hurt a fl